Travel 9 minutes 09 October 2025

 Each suite also comes with a dedicated butler, with whom you will be introduced to after your check-in.
 They will be available 24/7 to assist you with anything throughout your stay — from helping you plan a birthday party, to making dining reservations, to drawing up a bath at your preferred time.

-The hotel is also home to a team of resident historians who lead complimentary history tours within the premises on a daily basis.
+The hotel is also home to a team of resident historians who lead complimentary history tours within the premises twice a day.
 Join one of the sessions to learn about the hotel’s rich history, as well as gain access to parts of the property that would otherwise be out-of-bounds.
 Just make sure to register your interest with the concierge in advance as there are limited spots available.

 L-R: The Berlingots at MICHELIN-starred La Dame de Pic Singapore and Long Bar's famed Singapore Sling